 How to View Web Stats

-First and foremost, in order to view your stats you must first log in to your cPanel account.
-Once you’re logged in, type the word “stats” into the find text box and click on the “Aw-stats” icon.
+First and foremost, in order to view your stats, you must first log in to your cPanel account.
+Once you’re logged in, type the word “stats” into the Find text box and click on the “Aw-stats” icon.
 This will take you to a new page where you can view the in-depth details of your web site’s statistics.

 Track Loading Errors Through Error Logs

 The error log function of cPanel allows you to view any recent errors which may affect your website.
-Use the information to find and fix broken links or mis-configured web apps and keep your site running smoothly.
+Use the information to find and fix broken links or misconfigured web apps and keep your site running smoothly.
 In order to access the error logs.
 Click on the “logs” section once you’re logged into cPanel.
 From there, click on “error logs”.

 Raw Log Files

 Raw Log files allow you to look at the data and stats about who has visited your site.
 All this without displaying graphs or tables or any other graphics.
 It literally displays the raw data and can be useful when you want to quickly see who has visited your site.
-Raw log files generally only show a few hours’ worth of data.
+Raw log files generally only show a few hours’ worths of data.
 The system discards them once they’ve been processed.
 To view your raw log files, click on “Statistics” once you’ve logged into the cPanel interface.
 From there you can download raw access logs.

 CPU and Concurrent Connection Usage

 These functions allow you to identify the cPanel users on your server using the most amount of resources.
-It does this by filtering those cPanel users taking the most amount of resources.
+It does this by filtering those cPanel users from taking the most amount of resources.
 Based on CPU usage, memory usage, MySQL usage, and disk usage.
 This information is displayed right inside the web host and manager.

 cPanel Security Management